 The register DNS command updates the DNS settings on the Windows computer.
 It doesn’t just access the local DNS cache, it initiates communication with the DNS server and the DHCP server so it can re-register the network address.
 You can use this for troubleshooting problems with connection to the ISP (Internet Service Provider), like failing to obtain a dynamic IP address from the DHCP Server or failing to connect to the ISP DNS server.

 If you ever wonder "what your IP Address is" you would run an ipconfig as shown above.
-If you need to find your IP address, default gateway(router login) or subnet mask ip config is the tool to use.
-These numbers can be very helpful when trouble shooting your local network connection.
-If you have changed your settings but they are not taking place you may try a ipconfig release and renew.
-If you’re having problems resolving to a website you may try flushing your DNS Resolver Logs.
+Note, this will only show you your local network private IP address and not your WAN address.
+If you need to find your IP address, default gateway(router login) or subnet mask, then ipconfig is the command prompt tool to use.
+These numbers can be very helpful when troubleshooting your internet connection.
+If you have changed your settings, but they are not taking place, you may try a ipconfig release and renew.
+If you’re having problems resolving to a website, you may try flushing your DNS Resolver Logs.

 In all of these examples “xxx.xxx.xxx.xxx” is an example of a Domain Name or an IP Address.
 You must fill those out yourself.